raynamharris/shell-novice/_episodes/04-create.md

 ---

 ## Creating directories

 We now know how to explore files and directories, but how do we create them in the first place?

-In this episode we will learn about creating and moving files and directories, using the `exercise-data/writing` directory as an example.

-### Step one: see where we are and what we already have
-We should still be in the `shell-lesson-data` directory on the Desktop, which we can check using:
+We should still be in the `shell-lesson-data/north-pacific-gyre` directory on the Desktop, which we can check using:

 ~~~
 $ pwd